Saxony’s World Famous Delicacy

 The Dresdner Christstollen is a piece of cultural history, a centuries-old baking tradition, a prevailing passion and, above all, a delicious treat.
 For centuries, Dresden's bakers and pastry makers have kept up this tradition, passing it on from generation to generation.
 That and the unique combination of selected ingredients are the secret behind that inimitable stollen taste.

-Dresdner Christstollen is only produced in about 120 bakeries and pastry shops in and around Dresden.
+Dresdner Christstollen is only produced in bakeries and pastry shops in and around Dresden.
 The original Dresden Christstollen is a raisin stollen that can be recognized by its golden seal of quality.

 How a Dresdner Christstollen is Baked

 Raisins, butter, sweet and bitter almonds, candied orange and lemon peel, flour, water and yeast are required to be ingredients of the dough.
 Also, whole milk or whole milk powder, crystal sugar, clarified butter, lemon zest, table salt, powder sugar, stollen spices and spirits are in the laid down recipe of the Stollen Association.
 An addition of margarine or artificial preservatives and flavors is not allowed.

 Carefully selected ingredients are the main base of the Dresdner Christstollen.